coderjoris/StructureScannerSwift/README.md

 5. In the storyboard,
    - Select the mesh view controller and assign the 'MeshViewController' class in the identity inspector
    - Select the top View, rename it to 'Eview' and assign the EAGLView class in the identity inspector.
+6. Bind the following items to the controller class functions and fields:
+  - Eview to `@IBOutlet weak var eview`
+  - Message label to `@IBOutlet weak var meshViewerMessageLabel`